This topic describes how to access a gateway from a client that runs the Windows operating system.

 - You can mount up to 16 SMB shares.
 The maximum number of SMB shares supported by different types of gateways varies depending on the CPU and memory.
 For more information, see Specifications.

-2.After an SMB share is mounted to a client, the file system capacity equals the OSS bucket capacity.
+- The capacity of the mounted share equals the OSS bucket capacity.
 The displayed capacity 256 TB is the maximum capacity of the file system.
-Currently, the capacity of OSS buckets is unlimited.
+Currently, the capacities of OSS buckets are not limited.

-3.Each time you change the SMB user permissions, you must clear the user information stored on the client before you mount an SMB share to a client.
-You can run the net use /delete
+- After you change the SMB user permissions, you must clear the user information stored

-Click OK and then enter the SMB username and password, as shown in the following figure:
+- Click OK and enter the CIFS username and password.